h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

 forward learning ensemble methods.
 The guiding heuristic is that good predictive results can be obtained through increasingly refined approximations.

+""""

 Defining a GBM Model
 """"""""""""""""""""

 **Destination Key:**

-  A user defined name for the model.
+  A user-defined name for the model.

 **Source:**